100-yard kickoff return sparks K-State past Texas Tech 30-27

 THE TAKEAWAY

 Kansas State: The Wildcats rebounded nicely following last week’s home loss against West Virginia after which some players said they took the Mountaineers lightly.
+After finishing tied for eighth place in the Big 12 in Bill Snyder’s final season, they can finish tied for third.

 Texas Tech: The Red Raiders aren’t going to a bowl for the second straight season.
 That hasn’t happened since the 1990-92 seasons in the Southwest Conference under Spike Dykes.